TUB-DVG/wissen-digital-ewb/README.md

     ./run build_initial dev
 ```
 1. In the `Wissensplattform` images like logos of in the database included tools, are not located in the repository.
 These files have to be downloaded from the following link `https://tubcloud.tu-berlin.de/f/3546499069`.
 The `media`-folder has to be copied to `webcentral/src/`.
 1. Start the setup process by calling the run script with the argument `up_initial` and providing a database dump file.
+A example database dump file can be found at `https://tubcloud.tu-berlin.de/s/9i3NSdoQ6xYnHdM`.
+The downloaded sql-file should be put into the `postgres/`-folder.
+E.g. when naming the sql-file `databaseDump.sql` the command to setup the Wissensplattform in development mode is as follows:
 ```
   ./run up_initial dev postgres/databaseDump.sql
 ```